microsoft/FluidExamples/teams-fluid-hello-world/README.md

 # @fluid-example/teams-fluid-hello-world
-This is a recipe for integrating Fluid-powered real-time collaboration features into a [Microsoft Teams tab application](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/what-are-tabs).
+This is a tutorial for integrating Fluid-powered real-time collaboration features into a [Microsoft Teams tab application](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/what-are-tabs).
 In it, we will add a simple dice roller application that allows all members that have the tab open to roll a dice together and see the updates in real-time.

 Concepts you will learn:
 1. How to integrate a Fluid client into a Microsoft Teams tab application